Container Garden Ideas: Inspiration and Recipes #2

-Full disclaimer: I am not even close to a horticulturalist…so…I can’t claim that I’m 100% accurate of my identification of these plants.
+Full disclaimer: I am not even close to a horticulturalist…so…I can’t claim that I’m 100% accurate of my identification of these plants or plant combinations.
 However, I do think I came pretty close to get the desired effect, which is all I’m really after anyway.

-- This first pot includes some of my go-to plants and is great in a partly shady area.
+- This first pot includes some of my go-to plant combinations for container garden recipes and is great in a partly shady area.
 I love the contrast of the dark and moody blacks against the almost electric greens.

 - This long planter box, with it’s softer and less dramatic plant colors and textures, is perfect against the stone of this home.

 Dusty Miller Silver Dust, Alternanthera ‘Cognac’, Petite Licorice Plant, Serena Purple Angelonia and Purple Verbena

 - In homage to Prince and any other Purple-lovers out there…this container pot will do well in most light situations, from partial shade to full sun.